 Romans in the fifth century would remember the splitting of the empire into East and West and the unprecedented rise of the barbarian Stilicho.
 They would remember the last gladiatorial games, the relocation of the capitol from Rome to Ravenna, a handful of army revolts, several devastating defeats, and invasions by Alaric and his rapacious Visigothic Confederacy.

 By the end of the fourth century, migrating tribes had transformed into a barbarian invasion of the western empire.
 Since men sought to avoid military service, the army dug deep to fill its ranks, even enlisting barbarian tribes to guard frontiers they had been ravaging only the year before.
 The western empire ceased to grow, its armies no longer paying for themselves with new lands and booty.
-That left the merchants and poor with the burden of financing an empire.
+That left merchants and the poor with the burden of financing an empire.